fabiomercorio/fabiomercorio.github.io/index.md

 - [Navid Nobani](https://www.linkedin.com/in/navidnobani/), Researcher on XAI, Dept of Statistics and Quantitative Methods at Unimib
 - [Andrea Seveso](https://www.linkedin.com/in/andreaseveso/), PostDoc in NLP, Dept of Statistics and Quantitative Methods at Unimib
 - [Francesco Trentini](https://www.unimib.it/francesco-trentini), PostDoc in Economics at Unimib
-- [Filippo Pallucchini](https://www.linkedin.com/in/filippo-pallucchini-5322b7103/), PhD Student in Big Data Analytics for Business
+- [Filippo Pallucchini](https://www.linkedin.com/in/filippo-pallucchini-5322b7103/),  PostDoc in NLP, Dept of Statistics and Quantitative Methods at Unimib
-- Alessia De Santo, PhD Candidate in Big Data Analytics for Business
+- Alessia De Santo,  PostDoc in NLP, Dept of Statistics and Quantitative Methods at Unimib
 - Antonio Serino, PhD Student in Big Data Analytics for Business
 - Daniele Potertì, PhD Student in Big Data Analytics for Business
 - Simone Adobati, PhD Student in Big Data Analytics for Business